-Include UArizona's commitment to equity in hiring and creating an inclusive workplace.
-See A Guide to Successful Searches "Diversity Commitments" for additional language.
+Include UofA's commitment to creating a broad range of talents and perspectives that can contribute to an excellent workplace.
+See A Guide to Successful Searches

+"Commitments to Excellence" for additional language.

-- 9. Decide on application materials: CV, cover letter, equity statement, writing samples, etc. It is very strongly recommended to include inclusive excellence or equity statements as a requirement for all candidates' applications.
-Potential language for a statement might include: - "The application should include a separate one-page statement on how the applicant's scholarship, teaching and service specifically address issues of equity and inclusive excellence in [field]." - 10.
-Post job opening in UArizona Talent Portal online applicant tracking system.
+- 9. Decide on application materials: CV, cover letter, writing samples, etc. - 10.
+Post job opening in UofA Talent Portal online applicant tracking system.
 Consult Talent Requisition Process and UA Hiring Process Overview.
 Hiring authorities will need to complete and attach Faculty Search Committees and Recruitment Plan Form (Short Form).
-Consider consulting with HR and/or Faculty Affairs to discuss proposed strategies for recruiting candidate pools with a focus on inclusion.
+Consider consulting with HR and/or Faculty Affairs to discuss proposed strategies for recruiting candidate pools with a focus on recruiting robust candidate pools.